m2osw/prinbee/doc/LINKS.md

 same concept: they give us a way to filter rows using an expression (WHERE clause) and to sort those in a given order.

-Our Secondary Indexes will implement the Indexes which are the same as the lists.
+Our Secondary Indexes implement the Indexes which are the same as the lists.
 So once we have the Indexes properly implemented in our database the rest is just history.
 We can simple set the expression used to filter the rows and _we're done_.